-Ellen Lord, head of the Pentagon’s arms procurement department, admitted that the fleet’s information service systems for the latest fighters do not fully meet the requirements.
-Lockheed Martin and the Pentagon are still arguing over who owns the F-35 program codes, and this contention may cast doubt on the future of the program.
+Ellen Lord, Head of Pentagon Arms Purchasing Department, Admitted Service Information Systems fleet the latest fighters do not fully meet the requirements.
+Lockheed Martin and the Pentagon are still arguing over who owns the F-35 program codes, and these divisions may cast doubt on the future of the program.

 Some lawmakers criticized the deal between the corporation and the state, saying that overly generous concessions in intellectual property issues threaten to lock Locked Martin as a profit-making office, but with limited liability for its mistakes.